A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 \section{Integral equations on surfaces of revolution}

-The numerical solution of boundary integral equations along general curved surfaces in three dimensions has been an active area of research in the past several decades, but high-order accurate fast solvers are out of reach mainly due to complications in singular quadrature, mesh generation, etc. However, when the geometry contains rotational symmetry about, say, the $z$-axis, separation of variables and Fourier decomposition can be used to turn the problem into a sequence of boundary integral equations along a one-dimensional curve, for which many fast and accurate numerical methods exist.
-We now setup the geometry of our problem, and detail the separation of variables.
+The numerical solution of boundary integral equations on general smooth surfaces in three dimensions has been an active area of research for several decades, but robust, efficient and high-order accurate solvers are not easy to develop, mainly due to issues of surface representation and quadrature.
+However, when the geometry contains rotational symmetry about, say, the $z$-axis, separation of variables and Fourier decomposition can be used to turn the problem into a sequence of boundary integral equations along a one-dimensional curve, for which many fast and accurate numerical methods exist.